OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Shell invoked by F3 key.

-   Shell  is  incomplete now, sorry (no input/output redirections, CON file and so on; just remember - this is not a BIG OS).
+   Shell  is  incomplete now, sorry (no complete input/output redirections, CON file and so on; just remember - this is not a BIG OS).

    Some shell features:
-   * "sysview" app include file editor, log viewer, disk management, sector- based physical disk editor and other options.
+   * "sysview" app include text & binary file editors, log viewer, disk management dialog, memory editor, sector-based physical disk editor and other options.

+      It plays a GUI role, actually :)

    * "mount" command allow to mount any FAT16/FAT32/exFAT partition to QSINIT and read/write to it: